Sled Push

 What is the average Hyrox sled push time?

-How do I train for the Hyrox sled push without a sled?
+How do I train without matching race-day carpet?